bdevorem/WebPortfolio-Hugo/content/post/arcademachine.md

 >}}

 {{< figure src="tryingitout.png"
 	   caption="I was eager to test it.
 The first game played?
-X-Men, because who can say no to the Master of Magnet."
+X-Men, because who can say no to the Master of Magnet?"
 >}}

 Once everything worked, I took an old Compaq CRT monitor and my control panel and took some measurements.
 Using those,